 “To claim to have no creed but the Bible, then, is problematic: the Bible itself seems to demand that we have forms of sound words, and that is what creeds are.”
 (The Creedal Imperative, p.
 76)

 Many Christians don’t realize that Scripture itself contains early creedal forms, like the hymn in Philippians 2:5–10, which declares, “at the name of Jesus, every knee should bow, in heaven and on earth and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father.”
-The Greek of the passage indicates that this was meant to be sung or memorized.
+The Greek of that passage indicates that this was meant to be sung or memorized.
+Paul in 1 Corinthians 15:3 gives us an early creedal formula when he says, “For I delivered to you as of first importance what I also received…” then proceeds to give a succinct summary of the Gospel.

-Similarly, 1 Timothy 1:15 states, “This statement is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners,” reflecting a concise doctrinal summary.
+Similarly, 1 Timothy 1:15 states, “This statement is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners…” etc, reflecting another concise doctrinal summary.
 1 Timothy 3:16 in Greek offers a rhythmic confession: “Great indeed, we confess, is the mystery of godliness…”

 “We need faithful expressions of the Bible—both those written for our generation and those preserved from other generations.”